 \section{Other Examples}

 The example of CHMs from the previous section is illustrative but by no means exhaustive.
 There are various other ways of generating momentum dependent Higgs couplings.
-In this section, we consider two cases that will give a diversity of functional forms for the resulting form factors, which can then be used to phenomenology these momentum dependent effects.
-This model-specific approach is desirable since the momentum dependence structure is rather complex for three-point functions, and a Källén–Lehmann decomposition is not known.
+In this section we consider two cases that will give a diversity of functional forms for the resulting form factors, which then can be used for the phenomenology of these momentum dependent effects.
+This is desirable since for three point functions, the momentum dependence structure is rather complex and a Källén–Lehmann decomposition is not known.
 So, in order to construct explicit examples, we need to assume the structure of interactions that generates the Higgs couplings to SM fermions and gauge bosons.
-One lesson to be taken by the MCHM$_\mathbf{5}$ discussion of Section \ref{sec:mchm} is that elementary/composite mixings are a way to generate tree-level form factors.
-In what follows, we first consider the direct mixing of a heavy scalar resonance with the Higgs, inducing a form factor that couples to the Higgs momentum instead of the momenta of the fermions or gauge bosons coupled to the Higgs.
+One lesson to be taken by the MCHM$_\mathbf{5}$ discussion of Section \ref{sec:mchm} is that elementary/composite mixings are a way to generate tree level form factors.
+In what follows we first consider the direct mixing of a heavy scalar resonance with the Higgs, inducing a form factor that couples to the Higgs momentum, instead of the momenta of the fermions or gauge bosons coupled to the Higgs.
 We will also consider form factors generated by a continuum, as opposed to resonances.
-The physics scenarios resulting in these types of momentum dependent couplings are typically associated with quasi-conformal and/or unparticle sectors.
+The physics scenarios resulting in these forms of momentum dependent couplings are typically associated with quasi-conformal sectors and/or unparticle sectors.